-We have laboratories at two locations; a biomedical interface at the University's Gibbet Hill Campus (adjacent to Life Sciences and close to other university departments) and a clinical interface at CSRL (adjacent to UHCW Hospital).
+We have laboratories at two locations; a biomedical interface at the University's Gibbet Hill Campus and a clinical interface at CSRL (adjacent to UHCW Hospital).
 Our research environment and culture is distinctive in its interdisciplinarity, with a particular emphasis on cross-campus collaborations involving:

 - Systems Biology